crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 at double the cost of engineering; and a third system to translate between the two.

-### Domain Model is life
+### Domain Model Management

-The hallmark of a strong software system is a project which is independent and is exclusively the domain model.
+Separate and version the domain model into a project which is exclusively the domain model.
+This is one of the most critical artifacts.

-The hallmark of a software engineering practice is that all domain models are in one well-organized domain model project.
-This takes the single domain model approach to the level of an entire organization.
-Once you do this the chances of your organization being dramatically more successful than your competitors are high; you will be up to 10x faster at making changes to your business at up to 1/10th the cost or less.
-Taken to an extreme is to have your entire business domain and all business domains in one package.
-You can then choose a representation which is easy to translate into any language and is sent rapidly 'on the wire.'
-This is not only easy to do but has already been made trivial.
+Never split the domain model into multiple packages, as this is unnecessary.
+Use the package hierarchites.

+Never include any other dependences as the Domain Model is only for the structure of your system.
+The domain model must be purely software structures.

+This project must be versioned carefully.

+You will never make backwards incompatible changes, as in a distributed environment, any system may be using a prior version of th domain model.
+Make careful additions to the domain model and form a domain model committee between management, business owners, and senior engineers who review the stucture and relationships of the model.

+### Domain Model Distribution

+Every build project in your organization should build the domain model artifacts and check for problems *at build time*.

+Create a *main* branch, and make changes to the main branch after they have been tested and agreed upon by the domain review board.

+Every project in the organization should then reference this *main* branch.

+By referencing the main domain model, and building off of it, if there are any concerns or problems, they will be located at build time.
+Furthermore and most important, if you add a field to a service, the field will instantly see the service without any interaction with the team; and sometimes these messages are fowarded onto more services.
+This way you have a seamless upgrade process to add fields to your domain, and this can help you when dealing with intermediate message layers followed by storage tiers; by adding to the domain model, now the messages are propogated with the additional info.

+Another good addition to building in GIT is the Confluent schema registry, which could be run alongside the GIT approach.
+The schema registry should be layered on in addition to the build approach on an as needed basis.
+This reduces the initial startup cost to practice the domain model properly, but allows for adoption later.

-### Protobufs
+### Protocol Buffers (Protobufs)

 The preferred format for a domain model should generally be 'Protocol Buffers' from Google, which is open source.

-In my view, without ever having worked at Google, one of the key reasons Google is almost exponentially more successful at software is because of this domain model principle, employed "at scale" at Google.
-And then they open sourced it.
-Still, the principle and value are not understood, despite Google using it internally.
-In a sense, it is the greatest software secret of all time, and yet, it is right out in the open.
+One of the key reasons Google is almost exponentially more successful at software is because of this domain model principle, employed "at scale" at Google.
+Now Google have  open sourced it the entire approach.

-It is like knowing the play of chess master yet not being able to repeat it when you yourself play.
-But this is not chess, and you can play like a chess master if you understand this value.
-The cost to do it this way is minuscule compared to the overall cost savings over the life of a software system; a few days of one person against years of wasted engineering time.
-Despite this cost value proposition, most engineers would say at the start of the project 'protobuf is not worth it.'
+In a sense, it is the greatest software secret of all time, right out in the open.

-The lack of usage of proto-buffers in software design and organizations is due to the lack of the profundity of the Protobuf approach which captures both Domain Model and as well a highly efficient binary implementation on the wire; combined into one representation.
-In most organizations who do not correctly practice domain model or protobuffers, this is the most expensive mistake made;
+The lack of usage of proto-buffers in software design and organizations is due to the lack of appreciation of the Protobuf approach which captures both Domain Model and as well a highly efficient binary implementation on the wire; combined into one representation.
-not in one organization.
-It is the most expensive lack of understanding in the history of mankind, in terms of production software human hours lost.
-Where it has not been used, work harder not smarter is employed at scale by engineers who are ignorant to these profound design mistakes.

-### Unfixable

-The management teams are often left to say "it is too late";
-or not worth fixing it.
-Once the opportunity to use the Domain Model approach is lost you are left with a problem of unwinding production messaging systems.
-While the great "Joel On Software" says ["never rewrite"](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/);
-this is one situation where you must consider it.
-What is the cost of maintaining and modifying this software *without* a Domain Model in place?
+In organizations who do not correctly practice domain model or protobuffers, this is the most expensive mistake made.
+The decision is often lightly made at the start of a software project and the costs are incurred forever by the business.

 ### Cost of change